 Popular Medical Foods

 So what are some of the most popular medical foods out there?
-From what we see in the marketplace and hear from customers, the company Metagenics has most of the most popular medical foods for the conditions we’ve focused on in this post.
+From what we see in the marketplace and hear from customers, the company Metagenics has most of the most popular medical foods for the conditions we’ve focused on in this guide.
 Although there are a wide range of supplements for GI related conditions when it comes to the actual “medical food” aspect this is where Metagenics excels.
 Nutridyn is also a recent entrant into the Medical Foods space.
 Please note that none of these products should be taken without the express consent of your doctor and should be used in partnership with your doctor for your specific medical plan and conditions.

 In support of Inflammatory Bowel Disease and Compromised Gut Function, UltraInflamX utilizes a proprietary vegan pea/rice protein matrix technology with added amino acids (including 50% essential amino acids, including branched chain amino acids) and L-glutamine to support lean tissue and intestinal mucosal cells.
 It features Isomalto-oligosaccharides (IMO), a prebiotic that encourages the production of short-chain fatty acids (SCFAs), which promote intestinal mucosal health and a healthy intestinal environment.
 The fat profile includes flaxseed oil, a source of alpha-linolenic acid (an omega-3 fatty acid) and medium chain triglycerides, a rapidly absorbed lipid source.
 UltraInflamX includes 20+ vitamins and minerals, including key micronutrient forms designed for enhanced bioavailability (folate, B12, D3) to help address increased nutrient needs and 6 grams of fiber per serving.
 It comes in the following flavors and package sizes.